standardweb3/standard3.0-contracts/src/exchange/README.md

 ## Pre-requisites

-Before delving into the Standard monorepo src, ensure your environment is prepared and know how to use these tools.
+Before delving into a Standard monorepo project, ensure your environment is prepared and know how to use these tools.

 **Required Tools**: